Examples

 Node property existence constraints

-A node property existence constraint ensures that all nodes with a certain label have a certain property.
+A node property existence constraint ensures that certain nodes have a specified property.

 Create a node property existence constraint

-When creating a node property existence constraint, a name can be provided.
+When creating a node property existence constraint, it is recommended to provide a constraint name.

 Query